sgaul/peah2013/index.md

 ## 2013 individual results

-Individual results for the year are listed in the table below; some gardeners harvested more than one crop for the pe'ah contribution.
+Individual results for the year are listed in the table below.
+(Some gardeners harvested more than one crop for the pe'ah contribution, so each crop is shown in that case.)

 <!-- html table generated in R 3.0.2 by xtable 1.7-1 package -->
 <!-- Wed Oct  2 21:49:54 2013 -->